MohitSilwal16/Nemuda/README.md

-## To get started with this project, you'll need to set up environment variables in three files: `main.env` and `.env`.
+## To get started with this project, you'll need to set up environment variables in: `main.env` and `.env`.

 ## 1. Create `main.env`